Skip to content

 Sideritis has a soft, earthy, slightly floral flavor with subtle herbal warmth.
 It is naturally smooth and comforting, without bitterness.

-Set: Wild Forest Honey + Herbal Tea
+Wild Forest Honey + Herbal Tea